 Roaring Fork River

-There are a few reasons we love the powerful Roaring Fork River for rafting in Colorado.
-First, it’s a convenient adventure if you’re visiting Aspen or Carbondale, two popular Colorado mountain towns.
-Second, it brings big adventure; the top part of the river is called Slaughterhouse, a pretty ominous nickname for a reason.
+Roaring Fork River is a super-convenient stopover from Aspen or Carbondale and it packs major adventure.
+The top part of the river is called Slaughterhouse, (a pretty ominous nickname, and for a reason).
 These rapids are extreme.
 But the payoff is worth it.
 Here, you will find one of the state’s rare commercially rafted waterfalls.

-Roaring Fork starts super high, at 12,000 feet above sea level on the stunning Independence Pass.
+Roaring Fork starts at 12,000 feet above sea level on the stunning Independence Pass.
 You can also set off farther downstream for a milder ride.
 Kayaking is popular in the lower waters.

 In total, Roaring Fork winds about 70 miles and drains into the Roaring Fork Valley, ending in Glenwood Springs.
 Wrap up your water adventure by taking a dip in Glenwood's famous natural hot springs.